All StatesTexas

 After You Record Your Deed in Texas

 After the County Clerk records your deed, the original is returned to the person listed in the return address on the deed, typically the grantee.
-Recording times and fees vary by county.
-The Clerk updates the official land records, and the county appraisal district uses the recorded deed to update property tax ownership records.
-Texas property taxes are administered by county appraisal districts and collected by various taxing entities.
-The grantee should update their mailing address with the appraisal district to receive future tax bills.
-The grantee is responsible for Texas property taxes from the date of transfer.
+The county appraisal district uses the recorded deed to update property tax ownership records, and the grantee is responsible for Texas property taxes from the date of transfer.
+Update your mailing address with the appraisal district to receive future tax bills.

 Texas Quit Claim Deed FAQ